nats-io/natscli/README.md

              LastSeq: 3
   Active Observables: 0
 ```

-After putting some throw away data into the message set we can purge all the data out - while keeping the message set active:
+After putting some throw away data into the Message Set, we can purge all the data out - while keeping the Message Set active:

 #### Deleting Data